ridhimrastogi/Alfred/REPORT.md

  - After adding all the names (assuming you dont want to share the file with entire organization but just your team members), notify everyone that they must have received a link via email
  - Make sure only the team members have edit permissions
- - Give just comment permission to the scrum master so he couldn't edit your notes ;)
+ - Give just comment permission to the scrum master so he/she couldn't edit your notes ;)
  - Once all the team members have finished posting their MoMs, repeat steps 1-3 again.
  - Search and open the file
  - Export the document as a Doc file